Is Veterans Day a national holiday?

 November 11 commemorates both a singular moment in history, the end of World War I, and the brave men and women who served the nation in the Armed Forces.

-The US has eleven federal holidays spread throughout the year designated by presidents and Congress to commemorate elements of our national heritage, be they people or singular moments.
+The US has eleven federal holidays spread throughout the year to commemorate elements of our national heritage, be they people or singular moments.
 Veterans Day, celebrated 11 November, commemorates both the brave Americans who have served their country throughout history and the end of World War I.

 How is Veterans Day celebrated?

 On 11 November 1918, “at the 11th hour of the 11th day of the 11th month” hostilities in World War I came to an end.
 A year later President Woodrow Wilson would make the first proclamation for Armistice Day.
 In 1921, an unknown soldier was buried in Arlington National Cemetery and his tomb became a focal point of reverence for America’s veterans.

 A Veterans Day national memorial ceremony is held every year at Arlington National Cemetery, where over 400,000 people - most of whom served in the armed forces - are buried.
 The service, which begins at 11 am ET, includes the laying of a wreath at the Tomb of the Unknown Soldier, a monument dedicated to members of the US military whose remains have not been identified.

 Currently three unknown soldiers lie in rest at the Tomb of the Unknown, the original unknown soldier from World War I, and one each from World War II and the Korean War.

 How to honor veterans that are among us

 “While Veterans Day is primarily a tribute to America’s living veterans, and should be observed more as a celebration than as a somber remembrance, it is always appropriate to include a moment of respect for those who gave their lives for their country,” according to the US Department of Veterans Affairs (VA).